The Mummy's Hand: Home media

-Critical response
+Critical reception

-From contemporary reviews, film critic Bosley Crowther wrote for The New York Times: "It's the usual mumbo-jumbo of secret tombs in crumbling temples and salacious old high priests guarding them against the incursions of an archaeological expedition, led this time by Dick Foran, Peggy Moran and Wallace Ford.
-While the scientists busily explore dank passageways and decipher weird hieroglyphics on tombs and chests, jackals howl outside, the native work-gangs mutiny and the mummy is always just around the corner.
-Once or twice Miss Moran makes a grimace — as if she had caught an unpleasant odor — and screams.
-Otherwise every one seems remarkably casual.
-If they don't seem to worry, why should we?
-Frightening or funny, take your choice".
+From contemporary reviews, film critic Bosley Crowther of The New York Times commented on the film's use of trope and cliché, and added, "frightening or funny, take your choice".
 The Philadelphia Record found that the film's plot was "sheer nonsense" but that the film "manages to raise a few more goose pimples than other recent horror movies".
 "Hobe" of Variety found the film to be "muddled in the writing and clumsy in the production.
 Direction and photography are bush league.
 Acting varies from violent mugging to smooth under-playing".

+James Lowder reviewed The Mummy's Hand in White Wolf Inphobia #53 (March, 1995), rating it a 3 1/2 out of 5 and stated that "The mummy's defeat (actually, its apparent defeat, since it returns for The Mummy's Tomb) is one of the most pathetic endings for a monster film in history - set ablaze as it lies face-down on the floor, lapping up spilled tana tea.
+Very unsportsmanlike of Banning, but Kharis evens the score in the next entry."

-Graeme Clark of The Spinning Image comparing the film with Boris Karloff's and granting 6 out of 10 stars, writes: "This was no eerie love story across the millennia, this was straight fright fare with Universal Studios' least-loved monster, here in the form that viewers would know him best, shambling, strangling, singleminded and mute.
-A nice touch is that his eyes have been blacked out for his closeups, giving him an undead look.
-However, more than half the short movie is over before we get to the creepy chase scenes..."
+Graeme Clark of The Spinning Image, comparing the film with Boris Karloff's and granting 6 out of 10 stars, writes: "This was no eerie love story across the millennia, this was straight fright fare with Universal Studios' least-loved monster, here in the form that viewers would know him best, shambling, strangling, singleminded and mute."
+He also appreciated some of the special effects.

-The film holds a 67% "Fresh" rating on aggregate review site Rotten Tomatoes, based on 9 reviews, with an average score of 5.8/10.
+On the review aggregator website Rotten Tomatoes, the film holds a 60% approval rating based on 10 reviews, with an average score of 5.8/10.